Stabilized isogeometric formulation of the Stokes problem on overlapping patches: Introduction

 Isogeometric analysis (IGA) was introduced to bridge the gap between computer-aided design (CAD) and computer-aided engineering (CAE)~\cite{ref:hughes05}.
 Its central idea lies in employing the same basis functions for both design and analysis.
 IGA typically uses non-uniform rational B-splines (NURBS), the industrial standard of CAD, as basis functions to approximate partial differential equations (PDEs) that govern the physics of interest.
 In addition to the advancement in the CAD-CAE integration~\cite{ref:hsu15, ref:lai17, ref:casquero20}, IGA has also shown great potential in a wide range of applications~\cite{ref:kamensky15, ref:ali19} due to its superior numerical performance in terms of accuracy~\cite{ref:evans09} and robustness~\cite{ref:lipton10}.

 However, directly using CAD models in analysis remains a challenge in IGA due to the ubiquitous trimming operation.
 NURBS alone is topologically restrictive and can only model box-like geometries.
 Trimming, essentially a visualization trick that makes part of a geometric model invisible to users, enables modeling geometries of arbitrary topologies in a practically handy way.
 A CAD model is generally a collection of trimmed NURBS surface patches.
-In the case of solid modeling, it only represents the boundary of a solid (B-rep).
-When used in analysis, such a geometric representation falls into the category of immersed/unfitted discretizations (e.g., Finite Cell Method~\cite{ref:parvizian07}, cutFEM~\cite{ref:burman15}, immersogeometric analysis~\cite{ref:kamensky15}, shifted boundary method~\cite{main2018}, aggregated unfitted FEM~\cite{badia2018}), where computational meshes do not align with geometric boundaries/interfaces.
-While geometric modeling is extremely flexible, various issues have to be addressed on the analysis side, such as stability~\cite{ref:burman15, ref:puppi20, badia2022, dePrenter2023}, quadrature~\cite{kudela2016, gunderman2021, garhuom2022, saye2022, ref:antolin22, antolin2022}, imposition of boundary conditions~\cite{ref:ruess13, ref:wei21b}, conditioning~\cite{dePrenter2023}, etc. Various methods and applications using trimmed NURBS~\cite{marussig2018} have been investigated in shells~\cite{ref:teschemacher18, ref:leidinger19a} and solid modeling~\cite{ref:schillinger12}.
+In the case of solid modeling, it only represents the boundary of a solid (B-rep) \rv{and thus it has no description of its interior domain.
+On the other hand, the description of the interior domain is often essential for physics-based simulations.
+There exist several possible ways to bridge this gap.
+For instance, volumetric parameterization seeks to find a watertight volumetric spline representation conformal to a given B-rep~\cite{ref:martin09, ref:zhang12, ref:zhang13}, but it usually involves generation of hexahedral meshes, which has been an challenge for decades.
+Another possibility is through the so-called volume representation (V-rep)~\cite{ref:massarwi16, ref:antolin19}, where the building blocks are true volumes and naturally have a description of the interior domain, and in the meantime its boundary is a B-rep. The development of analysis-aware and robust volumetric Boolean operations is the key to the success of this road.
+The third option, which is related to V-reps, is to embed a B-rep to an auxiliary background mesh.} Such a geometric representation falls into the category of immersed/unfitted discretizations (e.g., Finite Cell Method~\cite{ref:parvizian07}, cutFEM~\cite{ref:burman15}, immersogeometric analysis~\cite{ref:kamensky15}, shifted boundary method~\cite{main2018}, aggregated unfitted FEM~\cite{badia2018}), where computational meshes do not align with geometric boundaries/interfaces.
+While geometric modeling is extremely flexible, various issues have to be addressed on the analysis side, such as stability~\cite{ref:burman15, ref:puppi20, badia2022, dePrenter2023}, quadrature~\cite{kudela2016, ref:divi20, gunderman2021, garhuom2022, saye2022, ref:antolin22, antolin2022}, imposition of boundary conditions~\cite{ref:ruess13, ref:wei21b}, conditioning~\cite{dePrenter2023}, etc. Various methods and applications using trimmed NURBS~\cite{marussig2018} have been investigated in shells~\cite{ref:teschemacher18, ref:leidinger19a} and solid modeling~\cite{ref:schillinger12}.
+Interested readers may refer to~\cite{dePrenter2023} for a dedicated review on the stability and conditioning issues as well as their treatments.